-So, you have an old-looking decking project that was laid many years ago and has started to look derelict!
-Here at Wezaggle, we live and breath decking and love to share our restoration and repair tips to help our readers accomplish their goals.
+So, you have an old-looking decking boards that was laid many years ago and has started to look derelict.
+Here at Wezaggle, we live and breath decking and love to share our restoration and repair tips to help our readers accomplish their goals in the garden.

-We have restored hundreds of old DIY decking projects and know that with a little elbow grease you can reset your decking easily with our top tips!
+We have restored many old DIY decking projects and know that with a little elbow grease your decking boards will be as good as new.

-Listed below are the steps you need to take when it comes to old decking projects that are looking worse for wear!
-Once you have completed these steps and put in the time your decking will look like new!
+Listed below are the steps you need to take when it comes to old decking projects that are looking worse for wear.
+Once you have completed these steps and put in the time your decking will look new.

 Before you start sanding and scraping you need to make sure all decking boards are screwed down, do not nail your boards because nails will become loose after time.
 If you use single thread “4.5 x 55mm” you will get a good grip on your boards and frame.